What is Ransomware and Why Is it a Major Cybersecurity Threat in 2021?

 The Coronavirus (COVID-19) meets Cyber Security

-Real-word viruses and their online counterparts COVID-19 or the Coronavirus is changing life as we know it.
+Real-world viruses and their online counterparts COVID-19 or the Coronavirus is changing life as we know it.
 From simple handshakes to finding toilet paper, life has changed tremendously over the past several weeks.
-Not only is this virus a physical threat, but it is also a threat to cyber-security.
+Not only is this virus a physical threat, but it is also a threat to cybersecurity.
 Different scams, phishing emails, fake news,… Read More

 Deploying Mobile Devices Securely For The SMB